 Periodic checks

-Periodic inspections of earthing systems in companies with at least one employee are governed by Presidential Decree 462/01, a regulation also governed by Legislative Decree 81/08 which protects the safety of employees in the workplace.
+Periodic inspection checks of earthing systems in companies with at least one employee are regulated by Presidential Decree 462/01, a regulation also governed by Legislative Decree 81/08 which protects the safety of employees in the workplace.

-The Employer has the obligation to approve the electrical system and to appoint a body authorized by the Ministry of Economic Development to carry out periodic checks of the system every 5 years or 2 years (in the case of premises used as medical offices, places with greater danger in the event of construction site fires).
+The Employer is obliged to approve the electrical system and to commission a Body authorized by the Ministry of Economic Development to carry out a periodic check of the system every 5 years or 2 years (in the case of premises used as medical practices, places with greater risk of fire, or construction sites).

-In the absence of employees, the obligation governed by the CEI 64-8/7 standard to carry out checks to check the correct efficiency of the protective devices remains.
+In the absence of employees, the obligation regulated by the CEI 64-8/7 standard to carry out checks to ensure the correct efficiency of protection devices remains.

-SF Consultancy and Planning has Inspectors authorized to carry out checks who do not carry out conflicting activities as regulated by ministerial provisions in order to guarantee a truly impartial third-party inspection.
-The periodic verification of electrical systems subject to Presidential Decree 462/01 consists of the following activities:
+S.F.
+Consulting and Design has Inspectors qualified to carry out checks who do not perform conflicting activities, as regulated by ministerial provisions, in order to guarantee a truly impartial third-party inspection.
+The periodic check on electrical systems subject to Presidential Decree 462/01 consists of the following activities:

-In the absence of employees, the obligation governed by the CEI 64-8/7 standard to carry out checks to check the correct efficiency of the protective devices remains.
+In the absence of employees, the obligation regulated by the CEI 64-8/7 standard to carry out checks to ensure the correct efficiency of protection devices remains.

-SF Consultancy and Planning has Inspectors authorized to carry out checks who do not carry out conflicting activities as regulated by ministerial provisions in order to guarantee a truly impartial third-party inspection.
-The periodic verification of electrical systems subject to Presidential Decree 462/01 consists of the following activities:
+S.F.
+Consulting and Design has Inspectors qualified to carry out checks who do not perform conflicting activities, as regulated by ministerial provisions, in order to guarantee a truly impartial third-party inspection.
+The periodic check on electrical systems subject to Presidential Decree 462/01 consists of the following activities:

-1. Check of the documentation relating to the system (declarations of conformity, complaint, project and previous verification reports).
+1. Checking the documentation relating to the system (declarations of conformity, notification, project, and previous inspection reports).

 2. Visual examination.

-3. Continuity test of earthing, protection and equipotential conductors.
+3. Continuity test of earthing, protective, and equipotential conductors.

-3. Continuity test of earthing, protection and equipotential conductors.
+3. Continuity test of earthing, protective, and equipotential conductors.

-4. Instrumental tests of correct functioning of the residual current circuit breakers (the so-called "circuit breakers").
+4. Instrumental tests for the correct functioning of residual current devices (the so-called "safety switches").

 5. Measurement of earth resistance.